philip860/Ansible_AWX_Install_Collection/README.md

 ## Essential Software Components

-The following software components are used in this build of the AWX standalone server installation:
+The following software components are required for completing the AWX standalone server installation:

 - **AWX Operator**: Automates the deployment and management of AWX in Kubernetes.
-  - Version: `2.19.1`
+  - Version: `0.27.0`
 - **K3s**: A lightweight Kubernetes distribution used to run AWX.
   - Version: `v1.24.0+k3s1`
 - **Helm**: A package manager for Kubernetes, used to manage AWX deployment.
   - Version: `v3.10.3`
 - **PostgreSQL**: The database backend for AWX.
-  - Version: `15`
+  - Version: `13`

+## Keynote: K3s and Ingress Configuration

+By default, K3s installs the Traefik Ingress Controller, which uses strict DNS resolution.
+While this may be suitable for some environments, it can be restrictive in others.
+To ensure broader compatibility and improved functionality across various use cases, we have removed the Traefik Ingress Controller and instead set up an NGINX proxy.
+This provides greater flexibility in managing ingress traffic and enhances overall system performance.

 ## Installation Steps